Assessment report design: 6 key tips to do it right for your consultancy or in your company

 You can use a recurring header image, if the visual is simple and provides a sense of calmness, tranquility.
 Choose an image that complies easily with your brand style colors.

-5. Use colors that win
+Report design tip #5: Use design colors that win

 The choice of colors influences the communication style of your report as well.